poteat/hkt-toolbelt/readme.md

 The curried nature of the functions in this library is intended to be utilized to compose types using point-free style.
 In this respect, API types will first take in 'operations' and then the data to be operated on.

-All type functions (e.g. full Kinds) take in _one_ parameter at a time, to support currying and point-free style.
+All higher-order types take in one argument, to support currying and point-free style.
+The `$` operator applies a parameter value to a higher-order type.

 ## Basic Utilities